rosschapman/markdownjs-rails/README.md

 # markdownjs-rails

-markdownjs-rails wraps the [Markdown.js](https://github.com/evilstreak/markdown-js) library in a rails engine for simple use with the asset pipeline provided by rails 3.1.
+markdownjs-rails wraps the [Markdown.js](https://github.com/evilstreak/markdown-js) library in a rails engine for simple use with the asset pipeline provided by Rails 3.1+.
 The gem includes the development (non-minified) source for ease of exploration.
-The asset pipeline will minify in production.
+The asset pipeline will handle minification in your production environment or if you set `config.assets.debug = false` in other environments.

 ## Installation